Long Island Workers’ Compensation Lawyer

 - Exposer to harmful substances

 If you are injured on the job or suffer a work-related medical condition, the first thing you should do is seek medical attention.
 If necessary, call 911.
-Make sure you receive proper treatment first, then take the appropriate steps to notify your employer and file your claim.
+Make sure you receive proper treatment first, then take the appropriate steps to notify your employer and file your claim with.
+Depending on your situation, you may also want to consult with a Workers' Compensation lawyer in Long Island.

 To file a Workers’ Compensation claim in New York, you will need to do the following: